ashbhat/ABFacebookSDK/README.md

 # ABFacebookSDK
 A easy to use wrapper around Facebook SDK.
-Making permissions / fields constants, easy login, you name it - its there
+Making permissions / fields constants, easy login, you name it - its here

 After installing with pod ABFacebookSDK <TODO make cocoapod> Setting up is as easy as 1,2,3